cosmic-knowledge/docs/overview/terminology.md

 An _overview_ renders a knowledge repository.
 Most of the graph and relationship construction is delegated to _models_.

-This concept exists as a first-class citizen so users can experiment with how _they_ display their knowledge.
+This concept exists as a first-class citizen so users can experiment with how to depict knowledge.

-### orb

-Is a node on the knowledge graph.

-- May have an associated pod (TODO)

-### link

-Is an edge on the knowledge graph.

-- May have an associated pod

 ### pod

-Responsible for managing data.
-Like a "Word Document", "Notion Page", or "Blender File".

 A _pod_ is to documents as a class is to bytes.